 This car was shot during the day, so it’s pretty well-lit.
 To reduce the white point on the lower half of the car, paint some black on a new layer.
 Then set the opacity to about 80%.
 This puts the car in more shadow and helps set it into position.
 The result:

 There are a few things we can do to make this look as good as it can.
 First, that NY license plate is pretty distracting.
 Using the Patch tool, I edited out the lettering on the plate, and then found an image on line of regular license plate letters to paste in.
 I cut each letter out of that image and placed it in:

 Finally, I like to add a layer of noise over the entire image to help set it together.
 Add a new layer by choosing LAYER > NEW, and set the blend mode to overlay, then click the option that says “Fill with overlay-neutral color.”
 Hit OK.
 It will look gray.
 Now, select FILTER > NOISE > ADD NOISE.
 Choose a value of 4.
-This is subtle and not noticeable if the image is small, but for larger ones, like a desktop, or for print, noise can help make everything look like it belongs together.
+This is subtle and not noticeable if the image is small.
+For larger ones, like a desktop, or for print, noise can help make everything look like it belongs together.

 That’s it!
 Using a technique like this take practice, but in time you’ll be able to use your imagination to create any scene you like.
 Have fun!